ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 terraform apply -auto-approve
 ```

-- `-auto-approve` means to skip the approval of plan before applying.
+- `-auto-approve` means to skip the approval of the plan before applying.

 - Go to the AWS console, check the S3 bucket.
-Then check the `terraform.tfstate` and `terraform.tfstate.backup` file.
+Then check the `terraform.tfstate` and `terraform.tfstate.backup` files.

 ### Destroy